abunashir/abunashir/README.md

 Software Engineer with a decade of development experience, including leading projects and teams in different environments.
 I am passionate about engineering, data, and supporting others to grow their skills.

-Currently, I am working at the engineering org of trivago.
-Mainly, working with engineers and managers to reduce long-term technical depth, and support teams to design and develop systems at scale.
+Currently, I am working at the engineering org of [Personio](https://www.personio.com).
+Mainly, working with engineers and managers to design and develop systems at scale and reduce long-term technical depth.

 If you are interested in working with me, talk about tech or just to connect then please feel free to get in touch!